KirillY/py-project-template/README.md

+Certainly!
+Here’s an updated version of your README, incorporating the details about creating `.ipynb` files in VSCode, which supports Jupyter notebooks natively.
+This information will be useful for developers who prefer using VSCode for their development activities:

+---

 # Python Project Template

 [![Build Status](https://github.com/KirillY/py-project-template/actions/workflows/python-ci.yaml/badge.svg)](https://github.com/KirillY/py-project-template/actions/workflows/python-ci.yaml)

-This Python project template facilitates the setup and development of Python applications, using PDM (Python Dependency Manager) for effective dependency management.
+This Python project template streamlines the setup and development of Python applications, utilizing PDM (Python Dependency Manager) for effective dependency management.
 It includes robust pre-commit hooks to ensure code quality and consistency across contributions.

 ## Features
-- **Dependency Management:** Simplified setup with PDM that supports separate environments for production and development.
+- **Dependency Management:** Simplified setup with PDM supporting separate environments for production and development.
 - **Pre-commit Hooks:** Comes pre-configured with tools such as Ruff, Black, Mypy, and others for automated code formatting and linting.
-- **Environment Variables:** Securely manage settings using `.env` files, which are kept out of source control for security.
+- **Environment Variables:** Secure management using `.env` files, kept outside of source control.
-- **Testing:** Integrated support for pytest to streamline running and writing tests.
+- **Testing:** Integrated pytest support for straightforward test execution.
+- **Jupyter Integration:** In development mode, you can use Jupyter notebooks or VSCode to create `.ipynb` files for ad-hoc experiments.
+These files should be stored in a `notebooks/` directory that is excluded from version control.

 ## Getting Started
 ### Clone the Project